w3c/w3c-website-redesign-documentation/_posts/2021-05-24-testing-round2.md

 You may notice on our [Prototype Index](https://w3c-dev.studio24.dev/index.html) the templates have been grouped into lists.
 Here's what the lists mean:

-**Ready for accessibility and compatibility testing** These templates have had internal code quality and design checks.
-The next step is browser and device compatibility testing and accessibility testing with external agencies.
+**Ready for accessibility and compatibility testing**

+These templates have had internal code quality and design checks.
+The next step is browser, device and accessibility testing with external agencies.

 **Final amends**